Why Should We Support Local Farmers

 To Preserve Diversity

-Local farms grow a huge number of varieties to provide a long season of harvest, an array of eye-catching colors and the best flavors.
+Local farms grow a huge number of varieties to provide a long season of harvest.
+They have an array of eye-catching colors and the best flavors.
 Many of these are heirlooms, passed down through the generations.
 In the supermarket, you see a small collection of produce.
-This produce is chosen for its ability to ripen, withstand harvesting equipment, the ability to have a long shelf life or tough skin that can survive long enough to get to the store.
+This produce is it’s the best of the best.
+They are favorited for its ability to ripen, withstand harvesting equipment, the ability to have a long shelf life or tough skin that can survive long enough to get to the store.

 When foods are not in season, they are shipped from even farther away than when they are in season for that area.
 This results in loss of taste and nutrients, also contributing to mileage for that meal.
 Support local farmers and get the freshest, most nutrient dense and tastiest food money can buy.